FEMStudio/femstudio-releases/README.md

 even though the source isn't here.
 Please include:

 - Your OS and version (e.g. "Ubuntu 24.04", "Windows 11 23H2")
-- The FEM Studio version (Help → About in the app, or run with `--version`)
+- The ElmerStudio version (Help → About in the app, or run with `--version`)
 - What you were doing when the issue happened
 - The exact error message if there was one

 ## License

-FEM Studio is free to use for any purpose, including commercial work.
+ElmerStudio is free to use for any purpose, including commercial work.
 You may not redistribute the binary or reverse-engineer it.
 See `LICENSE.md` for the full terms.